Water2life in Honduras

-First project in Honduras is San Isidro Hospital in Tocoa.
-According to the regulation, the hospital can accomodate around 4,500 patients per year.
+First project in Honduras was San Isidro Hospital in Tocoa.
+According to the regulation, the hospital can accomodate 4,526 patients per year.
 In reality, it has more than 9,000 patients per year.

 The hospital needs access to clean water for its operations, as well as drinking and washing.
 However, as a community hospital, it lacks a sufficient budget for repairs, maintenance and development.
 Furthermore, it has an insufficient budget to acquire an improved source of clean water.

-Our project aims to make sure that the hospital has its own water source, filtration and chlorination treatments to deliver safe water.
+Our project aims to make sure that the hospital will have its own water source,filtration and chlorination treatments to deliver safe water.
 Plumbing, sinks,showers and toilets will also be renovated.
 The pumps will also be powered by solar panels, ensuring stability and sustainability.